 Website Manager

 For generations of Little Leaguers, their first steps between the lines came in Tee Ball.
-The same is true of the parents and volunteers who too are new to the Little League program.
+The same is true of the parents and volunteers who are new to the Little League program.
 The Little League Tee Ball curriculum focuses on providing a fast-paced, fun and athletic experience while teaching the fundamentals of the game.

 All players are provided with a team shirt and hat.

-Spring - There will be two practices and/or games per week.
 All activities are at either Davidsonville Elementary School or the Davidsonville Family Recreation Center.
 Tee Ball is played on Tuesday and Thursday evenings, from 6:00 pm – 7:00 pm starting in late March/early April and running through early June.

 The Little League Coach Pitch program works to build on the foundational skills learned in Tee Ball.
 Providing a fast-paced, fun, and athletic experience while teaching the fundamentals of the game will always be the priority.
 Within the Coach Pitch curriculum, however, we will begin to teach our athletes how to hit a ball in-flight, while incorporating “outs” on the base path midway through the season.
+It is intended for players ages 5 to 6 years old who are ready to hit a moving ball.
+Little League rules are modified for the youngsters to promote skill development.
+Coaches are allowed in the field and pitch to their own teams.
+We do not keep a strike count at this level and kids are given as many as 6 pitches to hit.
+The Coach Pitch season generally consists of two sessions per week combining practice and game play.

 All players are provided with a team shirt and hat.